KPISTOLAS/EnviromentFireAlarm/README.md

 - Enables **long-range communication**.
 - Sends collected data wirelessly to a remote dashboard or base station.

+## 5. **Rain Sensor**
+- Measures presence and intensity of rainfall.
+- Helps determine local weather conditions.

+## 6. **Wind Speed Sensor (Anemometer)**
+- Measures wind speed using rotating cups.
+- Outputs pulses which can be measured for speed.
 ---

 ## 📡 System Architecture